Los Angeles metro

 Roofing in metro Los Angeles is a tile-and-fire conversation more than a wind-or-water one.
 The basin's distinctive housing stock skews heavily toward Spanish-revival, Mediterranean, and mid-century modern designs that sit on concrete or clay tile, and the wildland-urban interface that wraps the metro on multiple sides puts roof selection inside the California Building Code Chapter 7A wildfire-zone overlay.
 Per the California Department of Forestry and Fire Protection (CAL FIRE), large portions of the metro fall inside designated very-high fire-hazard severity zones, and roof material, vent screening, and assembly Class A fire ratings are not optional in those areas.

-If your roof is past 20 years old, lives in a fire-hazard zone, or hasn't been inspected since the last major windstorm, get matched with vetted Los Angeles roofers.
-Most network pros offer a free inspection and written report.
+If your roof is past 20 years old, lives in a fire-hazard zone, or hasn't been inspected since the last major windstorm, talk to Los Angeles roofers in our network.
+Most network pros offer a no-charge inspection and written report.

 What's different about roofing in Los Angeles